Basil "Bill" Shiber

 Shareholder, Walnut Creek

 Basil "Bill" Shiber is a trial attorney in the firm’s Walnut Creek office.
-He represents clients in disputes and negotiation involving land entitlement and use, secured transactions, commercial leasing, environmental claims including the California Environmental Quality Act (CEQA), renewable energy projects, commercial leasing, community redevelopment, eminent domain/inverse condemnation, title insurance and related areas.
+He represents clients in disputes over the acquisition, disposition, construction, finance, development and leasing of real estate.
+Bill has handled trials and negotiations involving land entitlement and use, eminent domain/inverse condemnation, public law, commercial leasing, environmental claims, the California Environmental Quality Act (CEQA), renewable energy projects, commercial leasing, community redevelopment, title insurance and other business disputes.

-Bill’s clients include property owners, tenants, developers, retailers, financial institutions, title insurers, academic institutions, retailers, utilities, and public agencies.
+Bill’s clients include developers, retailers, financial institutions, title insurers, academic institutions, utilities, and public agencies.
 Bill’s practice has given him many opportunities to lecture, contribute to scholarly publications and take leadership roles in professional organizations.
 He has a Martindale-Hubbell peer rating of AV, the highest possible.

-Bill is Chair of the firm’s Eminent Domain Practice Group.
+Bill is Chair of the firm’s Litigation Department and Eminent Domain/Inverse Condemnation Practice Group.

 J.D., Santa Clara University (1989)